Molecular Biology and Genetics II

 - The Faculty Board of Science and Technology, 12 March 2015

 - Biology Education Centre

-80 credits in biology equivalent to the basic course in biology within the Bachelor Programme in Biology/Molecular Biology.
+Biology, 80 credits equivalent basic course in biology within the Bachelor programme in biology.

 After passing the course the student should be able to